ecmwf/earthkit-data/docs/guide/data_format/grib.rst

 GRIB
 ---------

 GRIB is the WMO's format for binary gridded data consisting of GRIB messages, which in the earthkit terminology are called **fields**.
-The earthkit-data GRIB interface is based on :xref:`eccodes` and can handle both GRIB `edition 1 <https://community.wmo.int/activity-areas/wmo-codes/manual-codes/grib-edition-1>`_ and `edition 2 <https://library.wmo.int/index.php?lvl=notice_display&id=10684>`_ seamlessly.
+The earthkit-data GRIB interface is based on :xref:`eccodes` and can handle both GRIB `edition 1 <https://community.wmo.int/activity-areas/wmo-codes/manual-codes/grib-edition-1>`_ and `edition 2 <https://library.wmo.int/index.php?lvl=notice_display&id=10684>`_.

 Fieldsets
 +++++++++++